 Homeowners that decide it’s time to sell their beloved home understand that they have to do certain things in order to make it appealing to buyers.
-Although they may have invested a lot of time and money into remodeling and updating the interior, potential buyers will see the outside first.
+Although they may have invested a lot of time and money into hiring cleaning companies and contractors to focus on the inside, potential buyers will see the outside first.
 Make no mistake, their first impression will set the tone for every other benefit the home has to offer.
 There are several ways to make sure they get the right impression from the start.

 A person’s home is their castle and if they’ve lived there a while, they’ve created a lot of fond memories during the time they’ve lived there.
 However, friends, relatives, and neighbors are the ones looking at it from the outside every day.
 They don’t have the same emotional attachments to it that the homeowner does.
 Odds are, those outsiders will see things the current owner isn’t even aware of.
 Chances are, they’ll have a few ideas that hadn’t been thought of that will make the home more appealing to someone else.

 Start at the curb

 When driving up to the house, what’s the first thing that pops out?
 Does everything look well cared for?
 Even the mailbox out front will give others a first impression of what is to come on the inside.
 Replace it if it’s worn out, rusty, old, and unattractive.
 Is the driveway in good repair?
 A quick power wash will get rid of oil spots and other stains on the drive in a hurry.
 Fixing cracks or resealing the asphalt will make the drive look brand new and inviting.
 Cleaning the walkway will remove dirt, debris and any stains on it as well.